renggli/dart-data/README.md

 The MIT License, see [LICENSE](https://github.com/renggli/dart-data/raw/main/LICENSE).

-The matrix decomposition algorithms are a direct port of the [JAMA: A Java Matrix Package](https://math.nist.gov/javanumerics/jama/) released under public domain.
+Some of the matrix decomposition algorithms are a port of the [JAMA: A Java Matrix Package](https://math.nist.gov/javanumerics/jama/) released under public domain.

 Some of the distributions and special functions are a port of the [JavaScript Statistical Library](https://github.com/jstat/jstat) released under MIT.